-The GW4 BioMed MRC DTP studentships centre around three strategic research themes that characterise the DTP.
-These three themes are:
+GW4 BioMed MRC DTP studentships centre around three strategic research themes that characterise the programme.

 The Infection, Immunity and Repair theme aims to improve the diagnosis, prevention, stratification and treatment of patients with various forms of autoimmune and infectious diseases, cancers and co-morbidities as well as providing a bridge to clinical innovation.